Flashing an application onto the Icarus

 There is a range of binary files that are generated when building an application with Zephyr and the nRF Connect SDK.
 The table below describes the most used binaries and their differences:

-The Icarus can be programmed by using a J-Link programmer and a TagConnect cable.
+All the Icarus boards can be programmed using a Segger J-Link programmer.
 To flash an application onto the Icarus through this method you will need:

-The image below shows how an Icarus and nRF5340 development kit are setup for programming.
+The image below shows how an Icarus IoT Board v2 and nRF5340 development kit are setup for programming.
 In this example, both boards are powered through the micro-USB ports.

 Flashing the application through VS Code: